 Net Omnibus Client Account Gross Omnibus Client Account Individual Client Account of asset provided? within that Net Omnibus Client Account. in respect of any client's CCP Transactions within that Gross Omnibus Client Account.
 Will the CCP Transactions recorded in the account be netted?
 It is likely that the CCP Transactions recorded in the account will be netted.
 This means that CCP Transactions that relate to you may be netted with CCP Transactions that relate to our other clients whose CCP Transactions are recorded in the same Net Omnibus Client account.
 No CCP Transactions are likely to be netted, but should not be netted against the CCP Transactions relating to any of our other clients.
 Will the margin be calculated on a gross or net basis?
 The margin will be calculated on a net basis.
 The margin will be calculated on a gross basis.
 The margin requirement for an Individual Client Account will typically be calculated on a net basis.
-Will you have to enter into any documentation or operational arrangements You may have to enter into legal documentation to which the CCP is party.
-It is unlikely that you will have to set up any operational arrangements with the You may have to enter into legal documentation to which the CCP is a party.
+Will you have to enter into any documentation or operational arrangements You may have to enter into legal documentation to which the CCP is a party.
 It is possible but unlikely that you will have to set up operational arrangements with the You may have to enter into legal documentation to which the CCP is a party.
 It is also possible that you will have to set up some operational arrangements with the